iter8-tools/docs/docs/getting-started/first-routing.md

 ### Delete candidate

-Once the primary `InferenceService` has been redeployed, delete the candidate:
+Once the primary has been redeployed, delete the candidate:

 ```shell
 kubectl delete deployment/httpbin-1 service/httpbin-1